kubecost/docs/integrations/postgres-integration.md

 ### Step 2: Apply and validate your changes

-If deploying changes via Helm, you will be able to run something like this:
+If deploying changes via Helm, you will be able to run a command similar to:

 ```sh
 helm upgrade -i kubecost cost-analyzer \